 Histamines can be released in large amounts when the tumor site is handled, squeezed or bumped.
 This includes when it is clipped and scrubbed for surgery, or during or after surgery itself.
 This can cause low blood pressure and shock during surgery, and/or swelling and poor healing after surgery.
 We administer antihistamines prior to surgery or tumor injection but your dog still could have complications that could cause the cost of surgery or aftercare to be higher than expected.

 If the surgery incision fails to heal properly, long term care with bandages, rechecks and antibiotics may be needed.
 This doesn’t mean that surgery shouldn’t be performed, just that it has a higher risk than most tumor removals for problems afterward.

-Prednisone (“cortisone”) is one effective chemotherapy agent.
-This is often combined with another drug, vinblastine, given as an injection.
-The available evidence strongly suggests that dogs with “high-risk” MCT may have a better outcome with chemotherapy than with surgery alone.
+Prednisone (“cortisone”) is useful as a chemotherapy agent, combined with another drug, vinblastine, given as an injection.
 Sixty percent of dogs with high-risk MCT will live two years with a combination of surgery and chemotherapy, compared with only 50% alive after eight months with surgery alone.

-If you would like more information about mast cell tumors or your pet needs cancer treatment, we will usually refer you either to the veterinary school at the University of Wisconsin in Madison, or to a board certified oncologist (cancer specialist) at the Animal Emergency Center.
+If you would like more information about mast cell tumors or your pet needs cancer treatment, we will usually refer you to a board certified oncologist (cancer specialist), at Lakeshore Veterinary Specialists, Wisconsin Veterinary Referral Center in Waukesha or the veterinary school at the University of Wisconsin in Madison.